 Discerning the will of God is a part of worship.
 In biblical terms, there are two main types of worship – to bow down and to serve.
 We sing and pray and share the Lord’s Supper.
 We visit and clothe and feed those in need.
 Part of our ministry at Mt.
 Hope is to offer many different opportunities for worship.

 As we move forward with faith and praise this year at Mt.
 Hope, part of our discernment as a congregation is to decide how to use our gifts, both financial and spiritual, to follow the will of God.
 We read in Philippians, “I can do all things through him who strengthens me.”
 We’re not alone!
 What gifts will you share to enable Mt.
 Hope to move forward with faith and hope?
 How will you bow down and serve?
 What is the will of God for your life?
 What does worship at Mt.
 Hope mean to you?

-Please click the image above to see Jean Guenther explain what worship means to her.
+Click the image below to hear Mt.
+Hope member Jean Guenther talk about what worship means to her.